marcosschroh/dataclasses-avroschema/docs/pydantic_v1.md

 It is possible to use [pydantic](https://docs.pydantic.dev/1.10/) with `dataclasses-avroschema` making use of `AvroBaseModel`:

-You must use use all the `pydantic` features and all `dataclasses-avroschema` functionality will be injected.
+You must use all the `pydantic` features and all `dataclasses-avroschema` functionality will be injected.

 !!! note
     With `pydantic` you do not have to use `python dataclasses`